Genre: YA 14+

 “Annie Nutter, this is a dream.”

-I nod back in total agreement.
-I’ve always had Dad’s hyperdrive imagination and some wild and crazy dreams to go with it.
-Nothing quite like this, but still.
+always had Dad’s hyperdrive imagination and some wild and crazy dreams

-“This is the best dream you’ve ever had,” I tell the reflection.
+had,” I tell the reflection.
 “So just go with it.
-Before you know it, you’ll wake up on Rolling Rock Road, boobless, buttless, Chanel shoeless.”
+Before you know it,

-I inch back a few steps, unable to wipe the smile from my face.
+the smile from my face.
 “Now, dream,” I say to my imagination.
-“What should I do next?”
+“What

 Get dressed.

-Oh, like that’ll be a supreme hardship.
-I start to climb over another towel, but stop, picking it up out of habit, and shaking it open to hang on the towel rack.
+I start to climb over another towel, but stop, picking it up out of

 As I smooth the velvety cloth, I notice a turquoise-colored A embroidered on the corner.
 A for Annie?